PSORIASIS

 This is usually followed by a thorough examination and assessment of the patient's skin.
 In most cases, a dermatologist will be able to visually diagnose psoriasis based on the typical skin changes present.

-If there is a family member with psoriasis, the symptoms may indicate that it is a manifestation of the same disease.
+If there are people with psoriasis in the family, the symptoms may indicate that it is a manifestation of the same disease.
 However, if there is no genetic predisposition and the visual diagnosis is unclear, a biopsy should be performed.
 During this examination, the doctor determines whether the upper layer of the skin is suffering from inflammation.

 In the case of mild symptoms of psoriasis, additional tests should be performed.
 This is necessary to rule out other possible skin conditions, including: